There are a lot of articles and books that discuss what keeps us bound to our narcissistic abusers long after we know we should leave.

 - The sensation of being emotionally ‘jumped’ from behind.

-- The inability to wrap her head around the emotional-physical-spiritual-sexual gang-band that just happened when she thought she was with the most wonderful person.
+- The inability to wrap her head around the emotional-physical-spiritual-sexual gang-bang that just happened when she thought she was with the most wonderful person.

 “No one can figure out how a dangerous psychopath curled up to them like a purring cat.
 Half of recovery is just trying to figure out ‘what was THAT?’
 The longest portion of therapy is always helping the woman understand ‘what’ the psychopath is.
 What he does, how he feels, how his brain thinks, what he says, what is that his core– all these traits are far outside the average person’s experience.
 To understand what happened to her she must learn to understand his peculiar traits” (Brown, p.
 49).